Seatis/my-teaching-materials/exercises/command-line-apps/java.md

-# Project: TODO Application
+# Project

-Write a command-line todo application to easily keep track of your day-to-day tasks.
+## Todo App

+This is a complex exercise, so please read through the whole first, then start at the beginning.

+### Tasks
-Basics (mandatory):
+#### Basics (mandatory):

  - Prints usage
  - A todo task has (at least) a completed state and a description
+ - List tasks
  - Add new tasks
  - Complete tasks
  - Remove tasks
- - List tasks
+ - Store in file
+ - Load state from file
+ - One type of commands (see later in the Usage)

-Advanced (optional):
+#### Advanced (optional):
  - Refactor the application to align with the proposed architecture
- - Write unittests for any unit it feels possible
+ - Multiple users
+ - Shorthands for the commands (or the longhands)
+ - Anything else that comes to your mind

 ### Stories
 Please create a trello board for yourself and add these stories.